552020/ic-1inch/scripts/mechanical-turk/mechanical-turk-manual-guide.md

 4. **End-to-End Testing**: Test with real cross-chain transactions
 5. **Production Readiness**: Add monitoring, logging, and error recovery

-The mechanical turk approach has validated the core concept - now you can build the full system with confidence! 🚀
+The mechanical turk approach has validated the core concept with real token transfers - now you can build the full system with confidence! 🚀